 Gwalior is much more than its historic Gwalior Fort.
 Gwalior Fort is much more than just a fort!
 It’s enormous and impregnable.
 It’s beyond your stretch of the imagination.
 It has palaces, baolis (water tanks), temples and much more.
 Let’s explore the gorgeous temples in Gwalior in this post!

-While you make your way towards the glorious historic temples in Gwalior Fort; they razzle-dazzle your senses.
+While you make your way towards the glorious historic temples in Gwalior; they razzle-dazzle your senses.
 The carvings, the avenues and everything that you witness here imprisons a grandeur and as one looks intensely, each and every stone breathes a story.

 You can either take your car up through Urwahi Gate or walk up ( I would recommend you to walk) if time is not an issue.
 It’s not too rough a climb and you can have a glimpse of stunning terrains on your way up.

 You can take steps leading down to get a good perspective of them.
 The pathways are alive with huge lovely Jain sculptures which move you with their poised touch of godliness.
 These sculptures are speculated to be carved during the 15th century under the aegis of a Tomar king.

 Sas-Bahu Temple – The most Intriguing of All the Temples in Gwalior Fort